Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Introduction

-Work-from-home (WFH), is a flexible work setting that allows workers to perform their work duties, including collaborative work with others such as meeting and teaching, remotely from their homes instead of a dedicated office space provided by employers.
-WFH often requires the use of information and communication technologies, such as voice and video conferencing tools (e.g. Zoom and Teams).
-Before 2020, WFH was often provided as a benefit that gives workers more flexibility~\cite{claudiu17,hayes21,ford21}.
-However, in early 2020, with the advent of the global Coronavirus (COVID-19) pandemic~\cite{who24}, most workers who used to work from traditional offices found themselves required (by their employers or jurisdiction laws) to adhere to lockdown rules and work from home to prevent the virus spread.
-WFH was no longer a benefit, but a mandate, despite the challenges it poses to some workers~\cite{ralph20,ford21}.
+Work from home (WFH), is a flexible setting that allows workers to perform their work duties including collaboration with others such as meeting and teaching, remotely from their homes instead of a dedicated office space provided by employers.
+WFH often requires the use of information and communication technologies such as voice and video conferencing tools (e.g. Zoom \cite{zoom25} and Microsoft Teams \cite{teams25}).
+Before 2020, WFH was often provided as a benefit; however, in early 2020 with the advent of the global Coronavirus pandemic (COVID-19) \cite{who24}, WFH was no longer a benefit, but a mandate, despite the challenges it poses to some workers \cite{ford21,fukumura21,varner22}.
 WFH can be especially challenging for workers who live with children, lack appropriate space at home, or lack the skills needed to deal with new technologies.
 Some WFH challenges were exemplified in viral videos.
-For example, in 2017 Professor Robert Kelly's two young children invaded a live-streaming interview about South Korea's politics on the British Broadcasting Channel (BBC) and were subsequently dragged out of the room by his wife~\cite{chappell20}, as illustrated in~\autoref{fig:bbc_dad}.
+For example, in 2017, Professor Robert Kelly's two young children invaded a live stream interview about South Korea's politics on the British Broadcasting Channel (BBC) and were subsequently dragged out of the room by his wife \cite{chappell20}, as illustrated in~\autoref{fig:bbc_dad}.

-Post-COVID-19, many individuals and organizations find that the benefits of WFH outweigh the drawbacks.
-Many organizations have changed their policies to allow WFH on an ongoing basis~\cite{smite23,christian23,lufkin22}.
-According to a 2024 report by WFHResearch on US workers, the growth in WFH post-COVID-19 is nearly equivalent to 40 years of pre-COVID-19 growth~\cite{barrero24}.
-The same report shows that as of early 2024, 13\% of full-time workers were working fully remotely, and 29\% were in a hybrid mode (i.e., some days from home, while other days from office space provided by employers).
-Data by the US Bureau of Labor Statistics shows that as of February 2024, 22.7\% of workers work from home at least some of the time~\cite{bls24}.
+After COVID-19, many organizations have changed their policies to allow WFH on an ongoing basis \cite{smite23,christian23,lufkin22}.
+According to a 2024 report by WFHResearch on US workers, the growth in WFH after COVID-19 is nearly equivalent to 40 years of growth before COVID-19 \cite{barrero24}.
+The same report shows that by early 2024, 13\% of full-time workers were working fully remotely, and 29\% were in a hybrid mode \cite{barrero24}.
+Data from the US Bureau of Labor Statistics show that in December 2024, 23.1\% of workers worked from home at least some of the time \cite{bls24}.